qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 ## Introduction

-Welcome to the command line, this may look intimidating but, this
+Welcome to the command line.
+This may look intimidating, but this
 tutorial will introduce you to the concepts you need to be familiar
 with to thrive at the command line.

-When you are ready type `n` or `next` and hit enter to continue.
+When you are ready, type `n` or `next` and hit enter to continue.

 ## What is the Shell?